-Designing strategies
+Lua strategies

-AOFlagger flagging strategies are written in the Lua language.
+AOF lagger flagging strategies are written in the Lua language.
 Lua is quite a simple language, and if you know Python, Lua will feel quite familiar.
 Most of its syntax should be evident when inspecting some of the example strategies.
-In Lua, comments start with two dashes "--", if and for blocks end with a end statement, and class methods can be called with either or
+In Lua, comments start with two dashes "--", if and for blocks end with an end statement, and class methods can be called with either object.method(object, parameter1, parameter2)

-'''

-object.method(object, parameter1, parameter2)

-'''